News, Insights & Resources

 I was watching The Profit last night while yet another fight about “You can't change the name of the place!” was happening when I finally realized what's going on here.
 These owners aren't running businesses to make money, they're doing it because they want to be A Businessman.
 Goals, strategy, execution, all don't matter.
 They just like saying, “I'm a business owner.”

 I end up coming into contact with these people a lot in my job.
 When we meet with a potential client there are a ton of questions we ask to help determine what's the best course of action for their businesses.
-Questions like What's your target audience, what are your goals, and how will you know if we've succeeded?
+Questions like What's your target audience?
+What are your goals?
+How will you know if we've succeeded?
 Many times they'll have totally vague answers or maybe even none at all.
 “But I've made some sketches of the logo, and you need to make it pop!” they'll say, or “I really want the design to be so cool that people want to share it!”
 Their focus is entirely on impressing people and they haven't given a lick of thought to things that actually involve running a business and making money.
 But isn't that why we're doing this?

 What's harder: getting a job or starting your own business?
 Well, to get a job, you have to find an opening, send a resume (maybe a cover letter too), interview, interview again, then maybe a third time, and cross your fingers.
 There are gatekeepers.
 You have to impress somebody.
 To start your own business you just need to send $500 to the Secretary of State's office and congratulations!
 You're what makes America great!